duyfken/alternative-frontends/README.md

 - **Strawberry**

-   - Strawberry is a music player and music collection organizer.
+   - Strawberry is a music player and music collection organiser.
 It is a fork of Clementine released in 2018 aimed at music collectors and audiophiles.
 It's written in C++ using the Qt toolkit.
 A Spotify Premium account is required.
    - [Official Website](https://www.strawberrymusicplayer.org/) | [Repo](https://github.com/strawberrymusicplayer/strawberry)
    - [x] Open Source
    - [x] [Download for free](https://www.strawberrymusicplayer.org/#download)